What Is the Whole Life Challenge?

 We’ll provide you with a few workout ideas – ones we’ve seen work well in the past, but your preliminary workout can be anything, as long as it’s measurable.
 And it’s all best accomplished in a community setting, so if you’re doing the Challenge with friends, coworkers, or family, get together as a group and really kick things off!

-From there, you will record your score daily for eight weeks in each of the WLC 7 Daily Habits (nutrition, exercise, mobilize, sleep, hydrate, lifestyle, and reflect).
+From there, you will record your score daily for six weeks in each of the WLC 7 Daily Habits (nutrition, exercise, mobilize, sleep, hydrate, lifestyle, and reflect).
 You and your teammates will support each other using your team’s private communication feed and can engage with the world-wide audience in the WLC Facebook Group, interacting and providing social reinforcement in a close-knit digital environment.

 Good habits will earn you more points and teams from around the world will engage in friendly competition.
 Daily scoring will help hold you accountable, motivate you to improve your behavior as the Challenge progresses, and provide a benchmark for your success.